nychi/nychi.github.io/index.md

 - **When:** April 16&ndash;17, 2016
 - **Where:** Low Center for Industrial Innovation (CII), Rensselaer Polytechnic Institute, Troy, NY.

-We're now partnerned with [Major League Hacking](mlh.io)!
+We're now partnered with [Major League Hacking](mlh.io)!
 All participants (both hackers and volunteers), need to abide by MLH's [Code of Conduct](http://static.mlh.io/docs/mlh-code-of-conduct.pdf).